Back to resources

 • an interpersonal conflict between a person to whom this policy applies and another FYA employee (or former FYA employee or volunteer);

-• a decision to discipline, suspend or terminate the employment of an FYA employee or former FYA employee.
+• a decision to suspend or end the contract of the person making a report; or

 Reporting misconduct

-Your Call has been authorised by FYA to receive Whistleblowing Reports
+Your Call (https://whistleblowing.com.au/) has been engaged by FYA to receive whistleblowing disclosures.

 • remain completely anonymous;